- Transylvania and Bucharest with Bucharest City Stay

 We strongly recommend that you and all members of your party are suitably insured as soon as you book your holiday.
 It is a condition of booking that you must have suitable travel insurance.
 It is important that you purchase travel insurance that suitably covers your participation in whatever activities you may undertake at the time that you make your booking.
 To assist you with this, we have arranged travel insurance in partnership with Holiday Extras.
 To arrange your travel insurance with Holiday Extras, please call 0800 781 4237 and quote 'WK830' for preferential rates.
 Please ensure you provide us with the name of your insurer, policy number and their 24-hour emergency contact number as soon as possible.
 Mercury Holidays will not be liable for any costs incurred by you due to your failure to take out suitable travel insurance from the date of booking.

-Your initial flight is to Henri Coanda International Airport with British Airways (BA), departing from London Heathrow Terminal 5.
-IMPORTANT: Please note that final flight details will be confirmed on your e-ticket and final documentation which will be sent to you approximately 10 days before departure.
+Your initial flight is to Henri Coanda International Airport with British Airways (BA), departing from London Heathrow.
 Each passenger is entitled to 23KG of hold luggage plus 1 item of hand luggage not exceeding (Max 7kg - 50cm/37cm/ 25cm) in size and 1 personal item such as a handbag, briefcase or laptop case.
-Weight restrictions will be finalized on E-ticket receipt.
-Should you wish to take additional luggage you will need to pay extra at check ? in.
+Weight restrictions will be finalized on your final confirmation.
+Should you wish to take additional luggage you will need to pay extra at check - in.
 Check-In should be at least 3 hours before departure.
+IMPORTANT: Please note that final flight details will be confirmed on your final documentation which will be sent to you approximately 10 days before departure.
+A printed E-ticket is no longer required at check-in, all you need to do is present your passport to the staff at the desk and your boarding pass will be given to you.
 If you wish to arrange Airport car parking or accommodation at preferential rates, we recommend you book this in advance with Holiday Extras on 0871 360 2000, quoting HX313.

 It is your responsibility to check any health and vaccination requirements applicable to your booked arrangements.
 We can only provide general information about this.
 Health and hygiene facilities and disease risks vary from country to country.
 You should take health advice about your own needs as early as possible and in good time before your departure.
 Sources of information include; www.fco.gov.uk, www.travelhealthpro.org.uk, www.hpa.org.uk, your General Practitioner or a specialist clinic.